Jack W. Szostak

-Jack William Szostak FRS (born November 9, 1952) is a Canadian American biologist of Polish British descent, Nobel Prize laureate, university professor at the University of Chicago, former Professor of Genetics at Harvard Medical School, and Alexander Rich Distinguished Investigator at Massachusetts General Hospital, Boston.
+Jack William Szostak FRS (born November 9, 1952) is a Canadian American biologist of Polish British descent, Nobel Prize laureate, university professor at the University of Chicago, former professor of genetics at Harvard Medical School, and Alexander Rich Distinguished Investigator at Massachusetts General Hospital, Boston.
 Szostak has made significant contributions to the field of genetics.
 His achievement helped scientists to map the location of genes in mammals and to develop techniques for manipulating genes.
 His research findings in this area are also instrumental to the Human Genome Project.
 He was awarded the 2009 Nobel Prize for Physiology or Medicine, along with Elizabeth Blackburn and Carol W. Greider, for the discovery of how chromosomes are protected by telomeres.

-Education and early life
+Early life and education

 Szostak grew up in Montreal and Ottawa.
 Although Szostak does not speak Polish, he stated in an interview with Wprost weekly that he remembers his Polish roots.
 He attended Riverdale High School (Quebec) and graduated at the age of 15 with the scholars prize.
 He graduated with a B.Sc in cell biology from McGill University at the age of 19.
 In 1970, as an undergraduate, he participated in The Jackson Laboratory's Summer Student Program under the mentorship of Dr. Chen K. Chai.
 He completed his PhD in biochemistry at Cornell University (advisor Prof. Ray Wu) before moving to Harvard Medical School to start his own lab at the Sidney Farber Cancer Institute.
 He credits Ruth Sager for giving him his job there when he had little yet to show.
 In 1984 Howard Goodman recruited him to Massachusetts General Hospital and the Department of Molecular Biology.
 He was granted tenure and a full professorship at Harvard Medical School in 1988.
-In 2022, he moved to the University of Chicago as a university professor in the Department of Chemistry and the College.
+In 2022, he moved to the University of Chicago as a university professor in the Department of Chemistry and the college.